The Best Pumpkin Spice Bread

-Pumpkin is one of my most favourite ingredients to cook and bake with in the fall.
-I know it’s cliche to put pumpkin in all. the. things.
-But truly, it’s SO delicious in so many recipes…from soups to oatmeals, to bread puddings, french toast bakes, cookies and cakes.
+Pumpkin is one of my most favourite ingredients to cook and bake with in the fall, and I’m sure it’s yours too if you’re here!
+It’s truly SO delicious in so many recipes, from soups to oatmeals, to bread puddings, french toast bakes, cookies and cakes.
 Not to mention pies.
 High five to pumpkin!

-And of course, you can’t forget about a Pumpkin Spice Loaf!
+This Pumpkin Spice loaf is a quick bread made with real pumpkin puree and warm spices that taste like autumn.
 This bread is great at breakfast, as a snack or even for dessert with a scoop of vanilla ice cream or whipped cream.
 It’s so delicious and versatile!
+Double the batch and freeze a loaf for Thanksgiving!

 Raisins or No Raisins?

 Now let’s talk raisins for a second.
-Are you in the raisin or no raisin camp?
-Our house is divided on this issue, but Mom and Dad always win so there are raisins in our loaves.
-It’s just not the same without them!
-What is it about raisins that people dislike so much?! 😉
+How do you feel about raisins in loaves?
+Yes or heck no?!
+Our house is divided on this issue, but Mom and Dad always win so there are raisins in our loaves, it’s just not the same without them!
+But of course, you can leave them out if you prefer, or add nuts.

 So if you’re looking for the perfect fall treat, this Pumpkin Spice Bread is it.